-- > Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - > Stay calm and do not show that you are shocked or upset - > Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - > Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - > Find the DSL and share the information straight away.
-It is not sufficient to leave a note on a desk. - > Write up your conversation as soon as possible, using the child's own words.
-Stick to the facts, and do not put your own judgement on it - > Pass on the record to the DSL.
+Listen to and believe them.
+Allow them time to talk freely and do not ask leading questions

+Stay calm and do not show that you are shocked or upset

+Tell the child they have done the right thing in telling you.
+Do not tell them they should have told you sooner

+Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret

+Find the DSL and share the information straight away.
+It is not sufficient to leave a note on a desk, write an email or simply record within the school system.
+If appropriate, ask the child if they would like to speak to the DSL with you.

+Write up your conversation as soon as possible, using the child's own words.
+Provide facts, be clear if you are stating your professional opinion.
+Include information about impact on the child - eg if they are tearful, appear anxious, appear unaffected.
+Ensure details are precise - date, time, location and give context including what happened prior to the disclosure, was there an identified trigger etc.

+Pass on the record to the DSL.
 Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
+You will also be advised on the necessity to inform or liaise with the child's parent/s, carers where appropriate to do so.
 Aside from these people, do not disclose the information to anyone else unless told to do so by a relevant authority involved in the safeguarding process

+Consider what follow up support the child may require in school and who would be the most appropriate person to offer this.

+Bear in mind that disclosure is rarely straightforward and some children may:

+- ✓ Not feel ready, or be able to tell someone that they are being abused, exploited or neglected - √ Not recognise their experiences as harmful - √ Feel embarrassed, humiliated or threatened.
+This could be due to their vulnerability, disability, sexual orientation and/or language barriers

+None of this should stop you from having 'professional curiosity' and speaking to the DSL if you have concerns about a child.

-7.3 If you discover that FGM has taken place or a pupil is at risk of FGM
+7.3 If you discover that so called honour based abuse is has taken place, if FGM has taken place or a pupil is at risk of FGM